Full-Stack-93/alx-system_engineering-devops-2/0x02-shell_redirections/README.md

 Task 19: Replace all characters A and c from input to Z and e respectively - tr "[A,c]" "[Z,e]"

-Task 20" Create a script that removes all letters c and C from input. - tr -d 'c,C'
+Task 20: Create a script that removes all letters c and C from input. - tr -d 'c,C'

+Task 21: Write a script that reverse its input. - rev